 Do you agree?

 Unfortunately, many themes publish what works for most stores.
 Most focus on the width of a product image and text and less on the height.

 This makes sense when you think about it.
 It’s harder to make all your photos horizontal or photos that are only 600px by 600px (as an example).
 If you’re a photo expert (or have one at your disposal) they can certainly alter each image to be a specific dimension.

 Use Consistent Images

-If you already have a horizontal image but that’s not showing, check to see it’s the first picture in your product.
+If you already have a horizontal image but that’s not showing, make sure it’s the first picture in your product media.
 More often than not, the first picture is the one that displays.